TermGet/docs/install-chrome.md

 If Python 3 is not installed, follow the instructions [here](https://wsvincent.com/install-python3-chromebook/) to install it.

-Once you have installed python, we need to install Chromebrew.
+Once you have installed Python 3, we need to install Chromebrew.
 To install it, type:

     wget -q -O - https://raw.github.com/skycocker/chromebrew/master/install.sh | bash